ptglynn/PaloAltoNetworks/Azure-Any-Port-MD-Budapest/README.md

 - Via CLI: azure vm show -g YourResourceGroupName -n YourDeploymentLabel
 - Via Azure Portal: Your Resource Group > Deployment or Alert Logs

-The FW configurations provided in files multi-ip-fw1 and multi-ip-fw2 are designed to be used in a default deployment by updating the NAT rule with the public IP address of the LB-Public Load Balancer.
+The bootstrap.xml file designed to be used in a default deployment.
 Additional modifications may be required for use with a custom template deployment.